dunxiong/Neural-Array-meta-Imaging/README.md

 | `3Experiment` | **Experimental Validation** | Real captured data reconstruction and comparison with simulation results. |

+## Dataset
+For the  training of unit lens and neural array , We used the **INRIA Holiday dataset**(https://www.kaggle.com/datasets/rasvanjaya21/inria-holidays-dataset). however, any other datasets can be used, you just need to put them in the Dataset files.

 ## Usage
 **Metalens Unit Design**
 >cd 0Metalens-unit-design